Jade MarrBachelor of Laws (QUT); Master of Laws (Bond) (candidate)

 Trade Practices and Competition

-Jade came to the Bar with 10 years experience as a commercial litigation solicitor, most recently as senior associate at a top tier national firm.
+Jade came to the Bar in 2016.
+Prior to this, Jade had more than a decade of experience in commercial litigation, most recently as a Senior Associate in a top tier national firm.

-Jade has appeared at all levels of the State Courts, as well as the Queensland Industrial Relations Commission.
-She has also appeared, both led and unled, in the Federal Court, and also the Federal Circuit Court.
-Jade has also acted as counsel representing next of kin in coronial inquests.
+During her time at the Bar, Jade has appeared as advocate at all levels of the State Courts and various tribunals, including regular appearances in the Queensland Industrial Relations Commission.
+She has also appeared in various matters in the Federal Court, Federal Circuit Court and Fair Work Commission.
+Jade has been briefed as counsel representing next of kin in coronial inquests.

 Recent notable cases include:

 - Solar Panel Xpress Pty Ltd v Wallandale Pty Ltd & Ors QDC 31; Solar Panel Xpress Pty Ltd v Wallandale Pty Ltd & Ors QDC 45, acting for an accountant in successfully defending a professional negligence and misleading and deceptive conduct claim, and also obtaining an indemnity costs order in respect of the seven days of trial.

 - O’Connor v State of Queensland (Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships) QIRC 154, led by Chris Murdoch QC, successfully defending a reinstatement application by a former employee.

 - Goddard v Legal Aid Queensland QIRC 154 successfully defending a reinstatement application by a former employee.